05 March, 2023

 "But help was on the way!"
 Sonja cajoled.

-"Oh sure it was in the form of another critter standin' in the doorway sizing up the situation as my wife likes to call it.
+"Oh sure, it was in the form of another critter standin' in the doorway sizing up the situation as my wife likes to call it.
 It was Brutus this time and as SHE started calling him, he saw the tree rat and you know how dogs are about squirrels and he was off charging into the kitchen after the damn thing."
 Elmer sighed.

-"Meanwhile, because McManus didn't close the door tight enough Brutus was back and at the squirrel who had leapt to the overhead kitchen light and was sitting up there like he was laughin' at Brutus which made Brutus mad.
-McManus had me half up and then nearly dropped me when he saw his dog come racing in, but I managed to catch the doorknob to keep from falling.
+"Meanwhile, because McManus didn't close the door tight enough, Brutus was back and at the squirrel who had leapt to the overhead kitchen light and was sitting up there like he was laughin' at Brutus, which made Brutus mad.
+McManus had me half up and nearly dropped me when he saw his dog come racing in, but I managed to catch the doorknob to keep from falling.
 I left Sonja where she was because my back was killin' me and I didn't want to do myself more harm."

 "So what happened next?"
 Joe asked enthralled.